evmos/docs/docs/develop/smart-contracts/custom-improvement-proposals.md

 - `SetDynamicGas`: update the function used to compute the dynamic gas cost.

-- `SetMinStack`: update the minimum number of items in the stack required to execute the `operation`.
+- `SetMinStack`: update the minimum number of items in the stack required to execute the operation.

-- `SetMaxStack`: update the maximum number of items that will be in the stack after executing the `operation`.
+- `SetMaxStack`: update the maximum number of items that will be in the stack after executing the operation.

-- `SetMemorySize`: the memory size required by the `operation`.
+- `SetMemorySize`: the memory size required by the operation.

-Within evmOS framework, developer can modify any of the previous properties.
+Within the evmOS framework, developers can modify any of the previous properties.

 ## Improvement Proposals

-Improvement proposal are the approach used by evmOS and Ethereum to modify the the behavior of opcodes.
+Improvement proposal are the approach used by evmOS and Ethereum to modify the behavior of opcodes.
 They are composed by a function, which have the access to the jump table to apply specific changes to operations behavior, and a name.

 In the context of Ethereum, these protocol changes are